 Programs such as these are as important as they are innovative and are in need of support in order to continue their growth.
 If you can offer suggestions as to funding or your time as a volunteer, please contact our Prevention Department at email@example.com.

-Trainings are held twice a year, in September and February.
-For more information on becoming a Prevention Education Volunteer, please contact the Prevention Education Manager at email@example.com.
+For more information on becoming a Prevention Education Volunteer, please contact the Prevention Education Manager at firstname.lastname@example.org.

 Youth are at risk for sexual assault.
 One way to reduce risk is to put information and resources in their hands.
 Students in grades K-12 are educated in an age-appropriate manner.
 Some of the topics we address include: skill building through role plays, sexual harassment, date rape, gender stereotyping, the media’s influence on rape, community resources, and how to build healthy peer and dating relationships.
-In our presentations volunteers use dynamic role-plays and games that involve the youth for an interactive experience.
+In our presentations, volunteers use dynamic role-plays and games that involve the youth for an interactive experience.
 We identify and tailor specific audience needs to our presentations and are happy to accept curricular requests and feedback.

 CAPP presentations are offered to elementary school age children.
-CAPP aims to reduce the vulnerability of children to all forms of abuse by empowering them with knowledge and prevention skills.
+CAPP aims to reduce vulnerability to all forms of abuse by empowering children with knowledge and prevention skills.
 Presentations range from 45 – 60 minutes, including class time and private time.
-Private time, occurring at the end of each CAPP presentation, gives the children an opportunity to talk with a CAPP presenter to ask any personal questions or relay any child abuse that they may be experiencing. .
+Private time, occurring at the end of each CAPP presentation, gives the children an opportunity to talk with a CAPP presenter to ask any personal questions or relay any child abuse that they may be experiencing.
 If abuse is reported by the child a report is made to the proper authorities so that the cycle of violence can end.
 Our aim is to make children feel less vulnerable and more empowered.
 In this way, children are more prepared for success as they face future challenges.